Inner-daydream/loren/Documentation/school-structure-api.md

 ```
 Response
- - 200 - Operation successfuly ocurred
+ - 200 - Operation successfully occurred
  - 400 - Error occurred
  - 401 - Unauthorized
 ## Attach user to school
 Create, and attach the student to the given school.
 The user is active by default.
 Roles:
  - NONE

-[POST] /api/school?code={school code}
+**[POST] /api/school?code={school code}**
 ```
 {
 	"email": "<user email>",